gonoph/openshift-cns-demo/README.md

 1. `ansible_user` - the initial `ansible_user` for the VMs (ec2 is normally NOT root).
 2. `private_ip_start` - the start address for the hosts in the ec2 group (so we can have static addresses across boots).
-3. `ec2_mynetworks` - list of networks/hosts to allow access to the demo EC2 VMs
+3. `ec2_mynetworks` - list of networks/hosts to allow access to the demo EC2
+   VMs.
+The playbook will automatically include the current host upon which ansible is run.
 4. `ec2_ami_image` - the EC2 ami image, currently using the Fedora 27 Atomic
    image, you may need to update it.
 5. `ec2_instance_type` - the ec2 instance type, currently the dns server needs
    t2.micro, and the OCP VMs use m4.large
+6. `ec2_vpc_id` - *optional* this is the vpc you want your instance to run.
+   If you only have **ONE** VPC in your AWS region, then you can leave this blank.
+Otherwise, you will need to define this.
+7. `ec2_vpc_subnet` - *optional* playbook will select the **FIRST** subnet it finds in the VPC, unless you define it here.
 6. `storage_routes` - This is used to add entries to the hosts file.
-It's most useful without dns, and running in the bootstrap container.
+It's most useful without custom dns, and running in the bootstrap container.

 # Explaination of playbooks